Hawker Danecock: Design and development

 In 1925 the Danish Government notified Hawker that they would order three aircraft similar to the Woodcock, but with certain improvements.
 This resulted in Sydney Camm making minor changes to the wings and cockpit area.
 Compared to the Woodcock II, the Danecock had unequal span wings, a slightly lengthened fuselage, a 385 hp (287 kW) Armstrong Siddeley Jaguar IV engine and an armament of two 8 mm Madsen machine guns.
 The first aircraft was flown on 18 December 1925 by George Bulman with all three aircraft delivered in February 1926.

 Operational history

 After receiving the Hawker-built aircraft, Denmark obtained a licence to produce more Danecocks.
 This version, named the Dankok, was built in 1927 at the Danish Royal Naval Dockyard (Orlogsvaerftet) as the Orlogsvaerftet L.B.II.
 A total of 12 more were manufactured.
 One aircraft (a Hawker-build) broke the Scandinavian altitude record, reaching 28,208 ft (8,598 m).
 The Danecock/Dankok served until the mid-1930s when they were replaced by Hawker Nimrods.
-An example of the Dankok still exists in the Copenhagen Museum.
+An example of the Dankok still exists in the Danish Aircraft Museum.